raspberrypilearning/introduction-to-processing/worksheet.md

 	```

 ## Make things move
 Up until now, you've been writing sketches that draw a single thing and then they're done.
 But Processing is a powerful language that lets you create animations and respond to inputs.
-In this section, you'll create motion and listen to input from the mouse.
+In this section, you'll learn how to get things to move on screen.

-In order to create interactivity, you'll need to define two special functions, `setup` and `draw`.
-The code you write in the `setup` function is only executed once.
+In order to create movement, you'll need to define two special functions, `setup` and `draw`.
+The code you write in the `setup` function is only executed once when your sketch starts.
 The code you write in the `draw` function is executed over and over again until you terminate the sketch.
-This is how it will look.
+This is the basic structure:

 ```java
 void setup() {